 Decentralized Clinical Trials (DCT) provide a multitude of clinical trial solutions post-pandemic.
 With the COVID-19 pandemic accelerating the adoption of decentralized clinical trials, it has put the patient’s experience at the forefront of importance.

-Multiple facets contribute to the idea of patient experience being an important clinical trial management solution.
+Multiple facets contribute to the idea of patient experience being one of many important clinical trial management solutions.
 There is now an expectation to showcase a patient-centric platform with one underlying factor – keep it simple for the patient.
-Some examples of positive patient experience include a simple, user-friendly interface, an easy to setup platform or app, smooth operation that does not malfunction or pester patients, robust education and training, and offering multilingual support.
+Some examples of clinical trial optimization solutions for positive patient experience include a simple, user-friendly interface, an easy to setup platform or app, smooth operation that does not malfunction or pester patients, robust education and training, and offering multilingual support.

 Enterprises want clinical trial solutions to integrate smoothly into the daily lives of patients.
 Patients should not feel like a significant amount of digital literacy is required to participate because it might deter them from participating in the trial, making the patient experience an even more important clinical trial solution.
 The five factors to enhance patient experience are:

 • User-friendly interface – The user interface (UI) of DCT applications and devices must be simple, yet effective.
 They must provide clear instructions and display only relevant and well-organized content

 • Easy to set up platform/app – Patients should have an easy time setting up a wearable, sensor, or application.
 It should be intuitive even to an average user with limited exposure to digital devices

 • Smooth operation – The applications or devices should not pester patients with unnecessary notifications, malfunctions, or failures that would cause unwanted frustrations, resulting in reduced patient engagement